 Rose Foundation’s grantmaking programs are organized into a series of discrete funds.
 Each fund has a specific mission, and each fund may also have a specific geographic scope.
 Most funds are guided by a volunteer funding board whose members donate their time and expertise in guiding overall grantmaking strategy and individual grants decisions.
 Here is an overview of our various grantmaking programs and the different mechanisms that enable them.

 Many of Rose’s grantmaking funds are enabled by cy pres or restitution funds awarded by the courts.
 Rose Foundation’s unique role as a bridge between philanthropy and the community has been recognized by state and federal courts, which have appointed the Foundation as trustee over 300 restitution and cy pres funds related to consumer and environmental issues.
-Through this program, the Foundation has been entrusted with over $20 million in cy pres and restitution funds and has been named as recipient of additional awards which are anticipated to total over $5 million.
+Through this program, the Foundation has been entrusted with $50 million in cy pres and restitution funds and has been named as recipient of additional pending awards.

 Other funds have been established in partnership with colleague foundations which recognize Rose’s capacity to act as a bridge between the world of philanthropy and the world of activism such as Northern California Environmental Grassroots Fund.